mnguyenz/bingx-api/README.md

 # Node.js & Typescript BingX (Cryptocurrency Exchange) API

-This library is an lightweight, easy, simple and clean connector to the [BingX Cryptocurrency Exchange API](https://bingx-api.github.io/docs/#/en-us/spot/changelog).
+This library is a lightweight, easy, simple and clean connector to the [BingX Cryptocurrency Exchange API](https://bingx-api.github.io/docs/#/en-us/spot/changelog).

 Right now I'm focus on Spot APIs, I will try to complete other APIs later
 ## Installation